Each year river and catchment health on the Sunshine Coast is assessed under the ecosystem health monitoring program

-Since 2001 council has contributed to the EHMP as a partner of the HW Network which works to protect and improve the waterways health of Moreton Bay and rivers of south-east Queensland.
+Since 2001 council has contributed to the EHMP as a partner of the healthy land and water network, which works to monitor and improve the health of waterways across South-east Queensland.

 The EHMP is one of the most comprehensive freshwater, estuarine and marine monitoring programs in Australia.

-The annual report cards produced by the EHMP highlight where waterways health is getting better or worse.
+The annual report cards produced by the EHMP highlight where waterway health is improving or declining, and provides information on what is needed to maintain or improve waterway condition.

-The Waterwatch Program operates as a community-based network of local volunteers who test the water quality of local creeks across the region on a monthly basis.
+Waterwatch programs operate as community-based networks of local volunteers who test the water quality of local creeks across different catchments on a monthly basis.

 The data gathered by the Waterwatch volunteers provides regular observations about local creeks.
 If unusual results are noticed during the monthly water quality sampling, these results are reported to council to investigate.

-In this way the vigilance of the Waterwatch volunteers helps to protect waterways health.
+In this way the vigilance of the Waterwatch volunteers helps to protect waterway health.

-The Waterwatch Program is coordinated by local catchment and landcare groups with support through council's Environment Levy.
+Waterwatch programs are coordinated by local catchment and landcare groups with support through council's environment levy.
 If you are interested in becoming a Waterwatch volunteer in your catchment please contact:

 - Maroochy Waterwatch